 From the time I was a little girl, I was always confused by the behavior of others, whenever I wanted to dress in a way that was cute, feminine, and sometimes, showed a little bit of skin.
 And when I say that, I don’t mean like really low cut tops, or short skirts.
 I mean like halter tops, for little girls, back in the day.
 Some kind of confusing and snarky comment was always being thrown in my direction, because, “I needed to put some clothes on,” which is what I was doing.
 I was 6 years old, for God’s sake.
 All I knew was what was comfortable for me to go outside, and play in.
 I had no concept of anything, beyond that.
 That was my world.
 Things only escalated as I got older.
 I was never told that I was beautiful, nor was I allowed to feel that way.
 If someone even tried to compliment my appearance or my abilities, they were immediately side-swiped with, “You should see how she acts at home,” in a condescending, snarling tone of voice.
 For every time, I made an intelligent observation of anything, I was slapped down with some over-simplistic, and utterly pointless and worthless reaction.
 I was then, either harshly criticized or just flatly laughed at, for saying anything at all.
 I can’t think of even one time, that I was ever allowed to have a real conversation, that led anywhere that was productive, because there was always an arsenal of default comments, that were used to shame me into silence, almost immediately, regardless of the situation.
 It literally got to the point, that I was even shamed, for having the most basic human abilities of sight, sound, feeling, and emotional expression.
 I was consistently taught not to notice what was going on around me, while also being brutally snapped at, when I wasn’t sharply observant of what was expected of me, in any given moment.
 It was the old, “Do as I say, not as I do,” mentality, that pretty much conveyed the attitude of, “You are only allowed to directly benefit me with what I teach, by example.
 You are to never learn to use it for your own advantage, ever.”
 In hindsight, I see what that was all about the whole time.
 Listen to what people say when they are being unnecessarily critical, and you will hear their personal reality, that is being threatened by the potential they see in you.
-I was watching one of my favorite movies, last week, and in one of the best scenes, this was said about the “I, Frankenstein,” monster, by the Queen of the Gargoyle Order.
-“When I looked in your eyes, what I saw was not the presence of soul, but the potential of one.”
-I have used my “Frankenstein Syndrome” parallel in other posts.
-And it just keeps evolving into greater understanding of what it really means to be the monster, someone else created, and then discarded for being the monster they created, when it no longer reflected anything, but their own image.
-Monsters are really nothing more, than the projection of our own self-hatred, when we haven’t forgiven ourselves, for the ways we haven’t loved others enough.
-Sometimes, our selfishness is what creates ghosts in their hearts and souls, that they will be haunted by, for years to come, even after the season has passed away.
-And, sometimes, we are the collateral damage of the war someone has created within themselves.
-As one of my favorite artists once wrote,
+The worst part of this was that no one ever pointed out that grown men should never be saying things at all, especially about little girls.
+The problem isn’t about how she is dressing but how he is being given the ultimate place of privilege when he is also entitled to the silence of other adults.
+What a gamechanger it is when someone knows that others will step up and say something when necessary.

 I have often wondered why others can just mindlessly watch things like that, and only be entertained by it, while they just complain.
 I don’t understand not finding enjoyment in your passions.
 It is my life’s blood, and the air that I breathe.
 I found something written in my notebook, a few days ago, that may explain it, quite simply.
 “Distraction prevents reception.”
 So when we are missing the point, as well as, the message someone’s vision is sending, in their own way, what is it that we are distracting ourselves with?
 It could be anything, that we have actually set up as a comfort idol in our lives, that has been there for so long, we don’t even realize it, because it has just become part of the decorum.
 Interestingly, from Latin, decorum means basically the same thing as virtue.
-I once heard that, in every virtue, lies the seeds of it’s own destruction.
+I once heard that, in every virtue, lies the seeds of its own destruction.
 I have heard the same thing about evil.
 So we can’t just label something as evil, simply because of it’s appearance to us, or because we lack the understanding of it.
 That robs us of our ability to discern correctly.
 It’s like I have said before.
-People aren’t blind, when they lack vision.
+People aren’t blind when they lack vision.
 They are disconnected from a greater purpose.
 That would explain why people do such evil things with knowledge, that become self-destructive, when something meaningful, brings some quality of life back into their consciousness.
 Sentience gives us the ability to learn empathy.